AG1965/CPYSCN2SVG/README.md

 To make documents like user manuals look consistent, all users creating screenshots would have to use the same color settings.
 Which is rather hard to achieve in real life.

-They are quite big in file size, although they contain mainly letters and minimal graphics.

-Resizing these screenshots can be a nightmare on it's own.
+Also ACS screenshots are bitmap images (png, jpg, ...).
+When included in documents, these images don't scale well, so resizing these screenshots can be a nightmare on it's own.

+The svg files contain `preserveAspectRatio="xMinYMin meet"`, so they scale well in every direction without distortion.

 ### known issues

 * the underline could and should be heavily improved.
 Currently every character is underlined on it's own, which makes files unnecessary big and harder to render.
 One ends up with >100 of lines in the svg file where one long line would do.
 (This would need some more complex logic to find sequences of underlined characters and draw one line for them.)

+* When using a monospaced font, the character output might also be improved by using a single `<text>` element for subsequent characters with the same attributes instead of one `<text>` element per character.
+But positioning characters individually is simpler to implement and understand and i have a little space for column separators.

 * As the screenshots created by STRCPYSCN contain only character data, subfile bars and other graphical enhancements (some emulators can be set to display function buttons as real clickable buttons) are not recreated.
 (Although logic could be added to draw boxes around function keys, I don't see a solution for the other things.)